Rapptz/discord.py/docs/guide/topics/permissions.rst

 Using ``PermissionOverwrite`` objects for finer control over channels
 ----------------------------------------------------------------------

-:class:`~PermissionOverwrite` makes granting finer access to channels easier to manipulate.
+:class:`~PermissionOverwrite` makes controlling access to channels a much easier task.
-Let's create a scenario where you want to "lockdown" a channel, denying the ``@everyone`` role the permission to send messages.
+Let's create a scenario where you want to "lock down" a channel, denying the ``@everyone`` role the permission to send messages.

 .. code-block:: python3

-    # I have found that the easiest way to do this, is to get the current overwrites for the Role or Member we're editing:
+    # One of the easiest ways to do this, is to get the current overwrites for the Role or Member we're editing:
     overwrite = channel.overwrites_for(guild.default_role)
     # We now have the PermissionOverwrite instance for the `@everyone` role, in the channel.